-This is my personal Web site on which I blog on topics ranging from my academic research to issues of my field and just about any idea I think may be of interest to even a few readers.
-It goes without saying that my views are my own and do not necessarily represent those of any of the organisations with which I am or have been associated.
+This is my personal blog on topics ranging from my academic research to issues of my fields of study and just about any idea that may be of interest to a few readers.
+My views do not necessarily represent those of any of the organisations with which I have been associated.